aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document-easily/_index.md

 ### List Formatting

-Aspose.Words enables the easy creation of lists by applying list formatting.
+Aspose.Words allows the easy creation of lists by applying list formatting.
 DocumentBuilder provides the DocumentBuilder.ListFormat property that returns a ListFormat object.
-This object has a few methods to start and end a list and to increase/decrease the indent.
+This object has multiple methods to start and end a list and to increase/decrease the indent.
 There are two general types of lists in Microsoft Word: bulleted and numbered.

 - To start a bulleted list, call ListFormat.ApplyBulletDefault .
 - To start a numbered list, call ListFormat.ApplyNumberDefault .